About - ISSO

 International Student Services FAQs

-You should make sure that your I-20 has a recent travel signature and that your student visa will be valid for when you plan to return to the United States.
+You should make sure that your I-20 or DS-2019 has a recent travel signature and that your student visa will be valid for when you plan to return to the United States.
 The Department of Homeland Security (DHS) has issued new guidance, and you can now take online or remote courses in the U.S. or from abroad.
 You can also participate remotely in practical training by working collaboratively with an employer.

 Please email the International Student Services Office to register your travel plans.